Heathrow Cargo: Complete Shipper's Guide to UK's Largest Air Freight Hub

 Once customs has cleared the consignment, the importer or their agent must obtain a Delivery Order (DO) from the airline or its ground handling agent.
 The DO authorises the nominated collecting party to take custody of the freight.
 Without a valid DO, no Heathrow handler will release cargo.
 This administrative step is frequently overlooked by importers new to air freight collection and can add hours to an otherwise straightforward collection if pursued retrospectively.

-Collection slot booking and vehicle requirements
+What are the collection slot booking and vehicle requirements for Heathrow freight collection?

 With the DO confirmed and a collection slot booked, the collecting vehicle must arrive at the nominated handler's cargo reception within the booked window.
 The driver must carry: the delivery order or reference number, a valid ID, and — for regulated cargo categories — any required temperature equipment certification, DG transport documentation, or security clearance.
 T&C Logistics provides drivers fully briefed on Heathrow cargo reception procedures, reducing the risk of documentation-related refusals at the desk.